ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/develop/custom-javascript-tutorial.md

 formats:
   - websites
 tutorial: true
+author:
-author: morsssss
+  - morsssss
+  - CrystalOnScript
 description: For web experiences requiring a high amount of customization AMP has created amp-script, a component that allows the use of arbitrary JavaScript on your AMP page without affecting the page's performance.
 ---

 In this tutorial, you'll learn how to use `<amp-script>`, a component that allows developers to write custom JavaScript in AMP.
 You'll use this to build a widget that checks the contents of a password input field, only allowing it to be submitted when certain requirements are met.
+AMP already provides this functionality with `<amp-form>`, but `<amp-script>` will empower you to create a custom experience.

 ## What you'll need